 Throw endless equipment failure into the mix and you begin to understand what a special kind of sailor Socrates is.
 Resourceful, yes.
 Determined, definitely.

-During 339 days at sea in her Najad 380, Nereida, the British skipper, who now holds the record for the oldest person to sail solo around the world non-stop and unassisted, had to endure periods becalmed and problems with many of her instruments, including the chartplotter and autopilot.
+During 339 days at sea in her Najad 380, Nereida, the British skipper, who now holds the record for the oldest woman to sail solo around the world non-stop and unassisted, had to endure periods becalmed and problems with many of her instruments, including the chartplotter and autopilot.

 Broken reefing lines and lazyjacks, badly damaged windvane steering, and a shredded genoa also had to be overcome, as well as a badly torn mainsail which took months to repair.

 While some might baulk at these sorts of trials, Socrates seems to thrive on them, even though they added four months to her voyage.

 ‘The challenge of managing to keep the boat going all the way around successfully and dealing with any number of unknown problems that were sure to crop up – that was the attraction, with the record resulting from my age being by-the-by,’ she explained.